 Diffuse and Lambertian Shading

 Diffuse objects are easy to simulate in CG.
-Though in order to understand how it works, you first need to learn something about the way light interacts with surfaces.
-Technically, to understand this topic properly, we should study radiometry first.
-Though to keep this introduction simple and intuitive we will try to do without it.
-To say things simply, when we shade a point in CG, we assume this point is not a point but a very small surface which we call a differential area.
-Don't worry too much about the term differential here, and only pay attention to the term area instead.
-So, rather than considering a point that in the physical world has no meaning, we will be considering a very small area around the point instead which we generally denote in CG \(dA\).
-Now, what we consider as well is the amount of light falling on the surface of this very small area around \(P\).
-Light that falls at \(P\) is not reduced to a single light ray since we are not interested in a singular point but the small region \(dA\) around that point.
-Light that falls on this region is contained within a small volume perpendicular to \(P\) as shown in the left illustration of the following figure.
+However, to understand how it works, we first need to learn about the way light interacts with surfaces.
+Technically, to understand this topic thoroughly, we should study radiometry first.
+To keep this introduction simple and intuitive, we will proceed without it.
+Simplifying the concept, when we shade a point in CG, we assume this point represents a very small surface, which we call a differential area.
+Don’t focus too much on the term "differential" here, and pay attention instead to the term "area."
+Rather than considering a theoretical point that has no physical meaning, we will be considering a very small area around the point, which we generally denote in CG as \(dA\).
+Additionally, we consider the amount of light falling on the surface of this very small area around \(P\).
+Light that falls at \(P\) is not reduced to a single light ray, since we are not interested in a singular point, but the small region \(dA\) around that point.
+Light that falls on this region is contained within a small volume perpendicular to \(P\), as shown in the left illustration of the following figure.

-In other words, all light energy contained within this volume which has the same cross-section as \(dA\) falls on \(dA\).
+In other words, all light energy contained within this volume, which has the same cross-section as \(dA\), falls on \(dA\).
 If a constant flux of light energy travels through this volume as depicted in the left image of the above illustration, then one can assume that there's a constant amount of light energy striking the surface \(dA\) at any given time.
-Another way of saying this is to imagine that says 1000 photons strike the surface of \(dA\) at any given time.
-These 1000 photons will interact with the object's surface.
-Some will be absorbed some will be reflected at (almost) the same time.
+Another way of saying this is to imagine that 1000 photons strike the surface of \(dA\) at any given time.
+These 1000 photons will interact with the object's surface: some will be absorbed, and some will be reflected almost simultaneously.
 A fraction of time later, 1000 new photons will strike the surface of \(dA\) again.
 If the flux of photons is constant, then this process keeps repeating itself.
-Then one can assume that since the cone of light perpendicular to \(dA\) has the same cross-section as \(dA\), \(dA\) is constantly bombarded by 1000 photons every fraction of time (which in CG we often refer to \(dt\) the same concept than \(dA\) but applied to time).
-Something interesting happens when this cone of light is angled with regard to the normal at \(P\).
+Since the cone of light perpendicular to \(dA\) has the same cross-section as \(dA\), \(dA\) is constantly bombarded by 1000 photons every fraction of time (which in CG we often refer to as \(dt\), a concept similar to \(dA\) but applied to time).
+An interesting occurrence happens when this cone of light is angled with regard to the normal at \(P\).
 As you can see in the second and third illustrations of the above image, as the angle between the light beam and the normal at \(P\) increases, the cross-section of the beam with the surface of the object becomes larger than \(dA\).
-To say it differently, over the 1000 photons that used to strike \(dA\) only a fraction of these photons arrive at \(dA\) when the light beam makes an angle with the normal.
-That fraction (the number of photons received by \(dA\) over the total number of photons contained in the beam) becomes smaller as the angle becomes larger.
-When the light beam is perpendicular to the object's surface, then no photon strikes \(dA\) at all.
+To put it differently, of the 1000 photons that used to strike \(dA\), only a fraction of these photons arrive at \(dA\) when the light beam makes an angle with the normal.
+That fraction (the number of photons received by \(dA\) over the total number of photons contained in the beam) becomes smaller as the angle increases.
+When the light beam is perpendicular to the object's surface, no photons strike \(dA\) at all.

 To summarize: